monzo/phosphor/README.md

 ## Dependencies

- - NSQ is currently used as the delivery transport for traces between PhosphorD and the Phosphor Server
+ - [NSQ](https://nsq.io) is used as the delivery transport between PhosphorD and the Phosphor Server

 ## Caveats